 During the early ’90s, When the network world was evolving fast, the Internet was just a concept, Mobile phones were soon to become a reality, A visionary stellar led to my birth in the information era.
 My father Mr. Anil Agarwal, in 1995 envisioned a dream of connecting millions with a beam of light bound inside a tiny strand of glass.
 We call it Optical Fibre.
 Back then only a few had the technology to make such an innovation.
 My father was helped by a trusted friend, Nokia Cable, to bring me to the ever-evolving technology world.
 It all began with a small capacity to make 0.04 million kms of fibre annually from a small town in Maharashtra.

 My early toddlers’ steps mostly remained in India.
 I travelled to metro cities and helped MSO’s and television broadcasting friends.
 These are the same people who made your Sunday favourite shows “Ramayana” and “Mahabharata” available for entertainment.
 Thank me later for giving you good weekends.
 Those days were fun.
 They helped me understand the meaning of friendships, the meaning of developing connections, with Telcos, and beyond.

-Stepping Out on a Journey of a Lifetime
+How Did I Step Out on a Journey of a Lifetime?

 One of the most memorable days of my life was 26th January 2013.
 The dream of Digital India was initiated by renowned scientist and former president of India Dr A P J Abdul Kalam.
 In pursuit of achieving his dream, the STL family set up the Center of Excellence, at Aurangabad, a State of the art facility dedicated for advanced research on optical communication.
 Dr Kalam had graced us for the inauguration.
 Blessed with his good wishes and guidance it continues to make us the architect of future networks.